 Have you seen the inside of a diamond?
 It's quite magical.
 The carbon atoms are arranged in a symmetrical series of tetrahedrons.

 After a diamond it sourced from the earth, it is cut into a shape with many facets, and then polished, polished, polished.
 I think that's the process we go through in midlife.
 In our early years we figure out our base material -- who, at our core, we are.
 Along the way, we experience heat and pressure and lose some of our edges.
 In midlife, we polish, to bring out our many facets.

-For me, crystals are a powerful reminder of the path we are on.
+For me, diamonds are a powerful reminder of the path we are on.
 When things seem particularly rough, they remind me that beauty from ashes is not just a promise, but a fact.